Loading...

 • DEVIATION - difference or discrepancy of data (if more than one radar contributed)

-The new, second parameter is optional cropping: the desired bounding box <LLx>:<LLy>:<URx>:<URy> or DATA (automatic bounding box) or OVERLAP (overlapping area).
+Cropping is supported by a new optional parameter: the desired bounding box can be given explicitly <LLx>,<LLy>,<URx>,<URy> or DATA (automatic bounding box) or OVERLAP (overlapping area).

 Layers extracted from the accumulation array: the composite, quality field, deviation and count of radars.